 A public relations specialist with over two decades of experience in the arts, Laura Grant has successfully strategized, conceptualized and implemented public relations campaigns on the national and international levels to share each client's story, creating public awareness of and promote clients' images and activities in the media, including performances, books, recordings, movies, radio, tv and in-person appearances.

 Before launching Grant Communications in 2006, Ms. Grant worked as a publicist for M.L.
 FALCONE, Public Relations in New York City, where she was responsible for the conceptualization and implementation of long- and short-term public relations strategies for a variety of artists and organizations, securing pieces in major international and national publications (newspapers, magazines and webzines) as well as local outlets, radio, and tv.
+(She maintains a close friendship with Mary Lou Falcone, who mentored her in the field.)
 Included amongst her accomplishments was the Magazine Publishers of America's READ poster campaign for the American Library Association for soprano Renée Fleming and promotion of her book, The Inner Voice, published by Viking Penguin (2004), and released in paperback by Penguin the following year, and Sesame Street appearances for both Ms. Fleming and violinist Nadja Salerno-Sonnenberg.
 Ms. Grant's clients included: soprano Renée Fleming; violinists Nadja Salerno-Sonnenberg and Corey Cerovsek; cellist Daniel Muller-Schott; flutist/author/television correspondent Eugenia Zukerman; pianists Jean-Yves Thibaudet and Russell Sherman; conductors Dennis Russell Davies, Christoph Eschenbach, Roberto Abbado, the late Christopher Keene, Andrew Litton (Dallas Symphony Orchestra), Zdenek Macal (New Jersey Symphony Orchestra), Rachael Worby, David Robertson, and the late Sir Georg Solti; and the Avery Fisher Artist Program and the Seaver/NEA Award.
-Ms. Grant also worked on press for national/international tours for including the Vienna Symphony Orchestra, Chicago Symphony Orchestra, Los Angeles Philharmonic, Philadelphia Orchestra, and the Saint Louis Symphony Orchestra.
+Ms. Grant also worked on press for national / international tours for including the Vienna Symphony Orchestra, Chicago Symphony Orchestra, Los Angeles Philharmonic, Philadelphia Orchestra, and the Saint Louis Symphony Orchestra.